 Hill-Stead was designed by pioneering female architect, Theodate Pope Riddle, for her parents, Alfred and Ada Pope.
 Showcasing her father’s collection of French Impressionist paintings and other treasures was one of her aims in creating this country home.
 When the house became a museum in 1946, it was left completely intact, just as it had looked during the years Mr. & Mrs. Pope, and later Theodate and her husband, the diplomat John Wallace Riddle, had lived here.

-Today, Hill-Stead offers something for everyone—guided tours of the historic house and special exhibitions, summer evenings of poetry, music and picnicking at the Sunken Garden Poetry Festival, family-friendly programs such as Storytime and Hay Day and so much more.
+Today, Hill-Stead offers something for everyone—guided tours of the historic house and special exhibitions, summer evenings of poetry, music and picnics at the Sunken Garden Poetry Festival and so much more.
 For those looking to become part of the Hill-Stead Museum family, membership and volunteer opportunities abound.